 Who is responsible for the instruction of Title I/Supplemental Program students?

 - Classroom teachers are responsible for the core or initial reading and math instruction.

 - The supplemental programs teachers work cooperatively with the classroom teachers to provide additional instruction and/or support.

-What intervention programs are used?Eligible students may be supported using: Number Sense Intervention, Conceptual Place Value, WonderWorks, Wonders Tier II, or skill-specific interventions.
+What intervention programs are used?Eligible students may be supported using: Number Sense Intervention, Bridges or Conceptual Place Value, WonderWorks, Wonders Tier II, or skill-specific interventions.